munificent/craftinginterpreters/book/statements-and-state.md

 ^code parse-expression-statement

 Similar to print, it parses an expression followed by a semicolon.
-It wraps that Expr in a Stmt, which mirrors in Java the reason expression statements exist.
+It wraps that Expr in a Stmt and returns it.

 ### Executing statements

-We're sorting of running through the previous couple of chapters in microcosm, working our way through the front end.
-Our parser is now ready to deliver some statements, so the next and final step is to interpret them.

-As in expressions, we are using the Visitor pattern, but we have a new visitor interface, Stmt.Visitor, to implement, since statements have their own base class.
+We're running through the previous couple of chapters in microcosm, working our way through the front end.
+Our parser can now produce statement syntax trees, so the next and final step is to interpret them.
+As in expressions, we use the Visitor pattern, but we have a new visitor interface, Stmt.Visitor, to implement since statements have their own base class.

-We add that to the interpreter's implements clause:
+We add that to the list of interfaces Interpreter implements:

-^code interpreter (2 before, 1 after)
+^code interpreter (1 after)

-Unlike expressions, statements produce now value, so when the Interpreter class visits them, the return types of those methods will be <span name="void">Void</span>, not Object.
+Unlike expressions, statements produce no values, so the return type of the visit methods is Void, not Object.
+We have two statement types, and we need a visit method for each.
+The easiest is expression statements:

 <aside name="void">

 The capitalized "Void" might be unfamiliar.
-Java doesn't let you use the real lowercase "void" type as a type argument in a generic type for obscure reasons having to do with type erasure and what method calls leave on the stack.
+Java doesn't let you use the real lowercase "void" type as a type argument in a generic type for obscure reasons having to do with type erasure and the JVM stack.
 Instead, there is a separate "Void" type specifically for this use.
-You can think of it sort of like a "boxed void", as "Integer" is to "int".
-It permits only one value, `null`.
+Sort of like a "boxed void", as "Integer" is to "int".
+It has only one value, `null`.

 Now that I think about it, I don't think I've ever used it for anything but the return type of visit methods in the Visitor pattern.

 </aside>

-We have two statement types, and we need a visit method for each.
-The easiest is expression statements:

 ^code visit-expression-stmt

-It simply evaluates the inner expression using our existing `evaluate()` method.
+It evaluates the inner expression using our existing `evaluate()` method and discards the value (appropriately enough by using a Java expression statement to call `evaluate()`).
+Then we return `null`.
-Expression statements in Lox discard the expression's value, and we implement that in Java, appropriately enough, by calling `evaluate()` inside a *Java* expression statement.

-Then we have a silly `return null;` at the end.
 Java requires that to satisfy the special capitalized Void return type.
-Kind of annoying, but what can you do?
+Weird, but what can you do?

 The print statement's visit method isn't much different:

 ^code visit-print

 Before discarding the expression's value, it prints it to standard out.
-Before it does that, it converts it to a string using the `stringify()` method we introduced in the last chapter.
+But first, it converts it to a string using the `stringify()` method we introduced in the last chapter.

 Our interpreter is ready to visit statements now, but we have some work to do to feed them to it.
-First, we'll add a new entrypoint method to the Interpreter class for accepting a list of statements -- in other words, a program:
+First, we add a new entrypoint method to the Interpreter class for accepting a list of statements -- in other words, a program:

 ^code interpret